kamil-kielczewski/small-jsfuck/README.md

 ## Goal

 The idea of converting JS code to only 6 characters `[]()!+` was implementend in [JSFuck](https://github.com/aemkei/jsfuck) for theoretical reasons.
-This project was created to to make jsfuck more practical by decrease size of generated code.
+This project was created to make jsfuck more practical by decrease size of generated code.

 ## Algorithm